- Fixing a piglet young for example will keep them smaller due to hormones.

 - Owners are ultimately responsible to feed their pigs a proper and strict diet, because of their constant demands.
 Over feeding your pig can drive their passion further.
 We do encourage 2-3 smaller feedings a day coupled with vegetables, 100% oats, and occasional fruit.
 Lots of healthy snacks are encouraged!!!
 I cannot handle a hungry animal, it really bothers me!

-Our Teacups- Teacups mini pigs are the largest of all mini pigs and are essentially miniature potbelly pigs.
+Our Larger Breed Mini's- Our largest breed of mini pigs are 17-18 inches and the largest of all mini pigs and are essentially miniature potbelly pigs that have been sized down from full potbellies.
 Don't let the name fool you, they are not tiny and will NOT fit in a teacup full grown.
-You get an occasional runt or a pig with a non-varying lifestyle which can result in a smaller teacup in the micro size range, but it is unlikely most of the time.
-We are trying to get away from this name as they are essentially miniature potbelly pigs and can have varying weights, due to genetics and the factors including the list above.
-Our teacups on average will range in the 65-85 pounds full grown and 16-18 inches and 22-28 inches long.
+You get an occasional runt or a pig with a non-varying lifestyle which can result in a smaller mini pig, but it is unlikely most of the time.
+We are trying to get away from names like "Teacup" to describe them as they are essentially miniature potbelly pigs and can have varying weights, due to genetics and the factors including the list above.
+Our standard minis on average will range in the 65-85 pounds full grown and 17-18 inches and 22-28 inches long.
 You can compare them to a medium size dog as far as height and seem much smaller then their poundage, when comparing to a dog as their bones and muscles are 3x times more dense.
 Breeders are typically heavier then their offspring, because they are not fixed, have litters which add weight and they need to be fed 50% more, graze as much as they want, are NEVER caged, well fed and trained with lots of treats, communally fed, and steal eggs from our chickens and fruit from our trees.
 We do not try and keep our breeders smaller, so our breeders are on the larger size and you can expect your one pig as a pet to be smaller then our parents.
-Mini pigs are a very dense weight and stand anywhere from 16-18 inches short.
 They can be compared to an American Bulldog and are not tall.
 So they sound larger then they are, but are very muscular and dense.
-I find teacups to be a perfect size for most homes, especially those with animals, a large backyard or acreage, kids, etc. Although mini pigs can have happy life's indoors and in small homes as well.
+I find the mini pots to be a perfect size for most homes, especially those with animals, a large backyard or acreage, kids, etc. Although mini pigs can have happy life's indoors and in small homes as well, nut recommend outdoor activity.

-To me this is a very simple question to answer, as we have been in the market buying mini pigs ourselves and I believe we follow very responsible breeder practices.
+We have been in the market of buying mini pigs ourselves and I believe we follow very responsible breeder practices.
 If you follow my lead here on what to look for in a great breeder, I believe you will be extremely happy for decades to come with your pet mini pig.

 - First and foremost, a GREAT breeder will always have you sign a contract!
 In fact the most important part of our contract is, that in the unlikely event you can NO longer care for your mini pig, that they can NEVER be sold or given to a 3rd party!!!!
 25%-40% of American pet pigs will be displaced, that is why we will NEVER let any pig we breed go to a 3rd party or rescue and we take full responsibility for ALL of our babies as EVERY breeder should!!!
 We get it in writing and screen our parents thoroughly to ensure the BEST possible homes.
 If you cannot care for your mini pigs throughout their life entirely, your breeder should absolutely care enough to help adopt out, place, or take back their own piglet.
 A GREAT breeder should NOT want to see their pigs help flood the problem of rescues and sanctuaries and should take an active role in placing pigs with no homes.
 We will even pay the travel costs if necessary for our pigs to be re-homed, that is a promise that every breeder and buyer should require!
 If rescues and sanctuaries would work with me, I would gladly help them place their pigs as well, as who better to help as I get so many calls and emails, however they will not let me help which seems contradictory to making sure these pigs are homed for life and would erase the stigma of good breeders sentencing pigs to a lif in these rescues.
 We have offered money for every piglet sold, and they will NOT take it from us.
 So if you are a rescue or sanctuary owner that would allow us to join in your efforts, we would gratefully help!
 If anybody obtains one of our mini pigs without a signed contract by us, we can and will sue them!